Updated November 2018

 Learning from and using strategies related to CalWORKs work study, Workforce Innovation and Opportunity Act Title I adult, dislocated worker, youth transitional job, and on-the-job strategies could improve instructional delivery through work-based learning, and give the initiative access to participant-focused, evidence-based practices.

-Pilots could give participants access to supports and services based on individual assessment of needs by leveraging community colleges’ Student Education Plans, the Student Success and Support Program, and the Adult Education Block Grant (AEBG).
+Pilots could give participants access to supports and services based on individual assessment of needs by leveraging community colleges’ Student Education Plans, the Student Equity & Achievement Act, and the Adult Education Program (AEP).
 To further build strategic career pathways for a defined population of participants, there could be opportunity to use approaches such as flexible placement assessment, structured pathways, and co-requisite instruction.